Creditas/kotlin-ddd-sample/README.md

 ### RabbitMQ setup

-There is a file named `AMQPRabbitConfiguration` in this repo (located [here](https://github.com/fabriciorissetto/kotlin-ddd-sample/blob/master/web/src/main/configuration/injection/AMQPRabbitConfiguration.kt)) where is the configuration needed by axon to integrate with RabbitMQ (to send end receive persistent messages).
-To use that, just remove the comments on that file.
+There is a file named `AMQPRabbitConfiguration` in this repo (located [here](https://github.com/fabriciorissetto/kotlin-ddd-sample/blob/master/web/src/main/configuration/injection/AMQPRabbitConfiguration.kt)) where the configuration needed by axon to integrate with RabbitMQ (to send end receive persistent messages) is stored.
+To use that, just remove the comments.

 You need a running rabbit, you can start one in a docker container using the following commands: